Skip to main content

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions involving staying healthy and living healthier lifestyles.

-For our guide to the best DIM supplements, our team spent over 80 hours researching the ins and outs of how DIM may benefit a variety of concerns, including menopause symptoms, prostate health, hormone imbalances, and more.
+For our guide to the best DIM supplements, our team spent over 80 hours researching the ins and outs of how DIM may benefit a variety of concerns, including menopause symptoms, prostate health, and hormone imbalances.
 In total, we read through 40+ studies, journals, reviews, and other pieces of scientific literature to bring you the most accurate and up-to-date information.
-Our team also purchased the market’s top DIM supplements in order to relay details that could only be gathered from partaking in the customer experience.
+Our team also purchased the market’s top DIM supplements to relay details that could only be gathered through the customer experience.

 Additionally, like all health-related content on this website, this review was thoroughly vetted by one or more members of our Medical Review Board for accuracy.